amiramir96/Ex2-OOP/README.md

 d. tsp <br>
 e. save the Dwg object that class worken on to json file <br>
 f. load from Dwg from json file (same as "0. load json file input" <br>

+#####
+g. edited - we dont must to but for better TESTS, we shall make "generator" that make kinda random graphs

 #### algorithms that we need for bullet 3
  is connected: <br>